 Novel Methods for Estimating the Effects of Deprescribing using Observational Data

-Literature Gap: There is a methodological challenge with using observational data: difficulty determining precisely when a medication has been discontinued from secondary data.
+Evidence Gap This Study Seeks to Address: There is a methodological challenge with using observational data: difficulty determining precisely when a medication has been discontinued from secondary data.
 Methods must be developed to address mismeasurement of medication discontinuation in observational studies to ensure unbiased evidence is available.

 Primary Study Aims: Aim 1)Utilize both simulation software (SIMEX) and a naïve estimator to compare their ability to reduce bias due to mismeasurement of medication discontinuation in observational studies.
 Aim 2) Apply the SIMEX approach for reducing bias as proof of concept in a real-world example.
 Utilize Medicare claims and Minimum Data Set (MDS) data to emulate and replicate the findings of the previously conducted Statin Discontinuation in Advanced Illness trial.

 Study Design: Overall Strategy: Our multidisciplinary collaborative research team will generate simulated data that mimics actual observational studies of deprescribing using standard Monte Carlo methods to validate that SIMEX works under known conditions (Aim 1).
 We will then leverage a wealth of existing data already available at Brown University, specifically the Medicare fee-for-service (FFS) claims and MDS clinical assessments, to conduct a real-world observational study that emulates a trial of statin discontinuation among individuals with limited life expectancy by Kutner et al.30and assesses whether SIMEX can recover the same “gold-standard” estimates as the trial when applied to observational data (Aim 2).

 Deprescribing thyroid hormone replacement therapy in older adults with dementia